DiamondGotCat/nercone-shell/README.md

 ### Compatibility
 This setting allows Nersh to function properly in special environments.
 - `report_invisible_characters`: A Boolean value that enables reporting of invisible characters to readline, which is necessary in some environments, such as Linux without a GUI (TUI only).

+### Experimental
+The Experimental setting is used to enable experimental features.
+It enables new features that are incomplete, have many bugs, or have unfixable bugs.
+Some features are difficult to completely disable, so they are effectively disabled.
+(Bugs in external libraries/modules, etc.)

+- `command_history` The readline command history feature.
+    - It was marked as an experimental feature because there were frequent issues with the layout collapsing when retracing the history.
+    - Since cannot to find a way to disable the history feature in the readline module, it is effectively disabled by clearing the history after each input.